-According to the Levin Group Data Center, the average dental practice loses 12% - 15% of their patients every year.
+Even in a good year, it’s typical for the average dental practice to lose at least 10% of their patients every year.
 Dentists that don’t actively work to combat attrition will see their patient numbers shrink quickly.
 Patient loyalty is the name of the game.

 Whether you are looking to get more new patients in the door or are having difficulty retaining your current clients, it’s essential to stay up-to-date on industry trends and technology so you can remain competitive today - and tomorrow.
 Here are a few areas to consider when trying to improve loyalty.

 Many people, both children and adults, avoid the dentist out of fear or anxiety.
 Others are concerned about how they are going to afford their care or are unsure if their insurance will cover their treatment.
-A newer, yet serious hurdle is a general mistrust of healthcare providers and dentists.
-These factors can add up to big challenges.
+Anxiety, time or even shame are all serious hurdles that keep people from regular dental visits, and these factors can add up to big challenges.
 But, maintaining a trustworthy persona, the character of your practice that is presented or perceived by others, will help keep patients – even nervous ones – coming back.

 Demonstrate your expertise alongside showing empathy whenever possible.
 Ease anxiety by creating personal relationships, sharing knowledge and making them feel comfortable in your office.
 Use everyday terms to talk about their dental health – industry jargon can be intimidating.
 And, keep notes from visits in patient files – ask about the home project they were planning at the time of their last visit or how their favorite after school activity is going.
 Keep in mind, you may only get the opportunity to interact with patients that have good oral health twice each year, so keep your approach consistent and caring.
 You may even see new referrals come your way as a result.